 Change in and near Kavkaskzy Nature Reserve in the Caucasus Mountains

 Protected area effectiveness is a major question in Conservation Biology today.
-Eugenia will use state-of-the-art remote sensing analyses to focus on land cover change in Russian nature reserves.
-She will also use two long term animal population datasets: “Chronicles of Nature”, which are historical records of animal populations collected in each nature reserve in Russia, and “Winter Track Count”, which are long-term surveys of game species throughout Russia.
-These datasets, paired with the land cover changes, will allow her to study the relationship between land cover change and animal populations in a geographic region and at a scale that has not yet been performed.
+Eugenia will use state-of-the-art remote sensing analyses to focus on land cover change in and near Russian nature reserves.
+Satellite data will allow her to study the relationship between land cover change and protected area effectiveness in a geographic region and at a scale that has not yet been performed.

 The Kavkaskzy Nature Reserve's greatest natural treasure are large patches of primary forest.
 Fragmentation of these forests is especially detrimental for wildcats, owls, and old-growth forest songbirds.
 Genya's first goal is to measure forest disturbance in and around the Kavkaskzy nature reserve to understand whether the reserve has effectively protected the forests of the nature reserve.

 Second, Genya will look at what is going on outside of the nature reserve.
 Studies by other members of the SILVIS lab show that agricultural abandonment is extensive throughout Eastern Europe since the breakup of the Soviet Union.
 However, patterns are widely variable from region to region, which has important implications for biodiversity (for example see: http://silvis.forest.wisc.edu/research/story/Post-USSR-Land-Cover-Change...).
 Genya will measure agricultural abandonment in the Caucasus region to see if the land use patterns look promising for biodiversity.